 Daenerys & Jorah

-They are the closest thing this series has to a “Jim and Pam,” if Jim hung around Pam for eight seasons even though she wasn’t into him and then he died.
-(And also, way less pranks.)
-Dany has always made it clear that she didn’t see Jorah that way.
+They are the closest thing this series has to a “Jim and Pam,” if Jim hung around Pam for eight seasons even though she was not into him and then he died.
+(And also, way fewer pranks.)
+Dany has always made it clear that she did not see Jorah that way.
 Jorah has always made it clear that he knew where he stood but was there for her anyway.
 Of course, now Jorah’s gone to the great friend zone in the sky, so we will never really, truly know if after everyone else died, Dany would have begrudgingly married Jorah.